lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     by looking at the Atoms section that all silicon atoms have the same charge :math:`q = 1.1\,\text{e}`, and all oxygen atoms the charge :math:`q = -0.55\,\text{e}`.
-    This is common with classical force field and will change once *ReaxFF* is used.
+    This is common with classical force fields and will change once ReaxFF is used.
 Let us keep that in mind for now.

 ..  container:: justify

-    The first step we need to perform here is to relax the structure with *ReaxFF*, which we are gonna do using molecular dynamics.
+    The first step we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
 To make sure that the system equilibrates nicely, let us track some changes over time.